JonmarCorpuz/SecondBrain/Networking - VLAN.md

 ## Native VLAN

-A native VLAN is the network traffic that's carried untagged on trunk ports
+A native VLAN is the network traffic that carries untagged traffic on trunk ports

 * Allows devices that don't support VLAN tagging to still be able to receive and understand the traffic that belongs to the native VLAN
 * Not available in ISL
+* Each switch in the network must have the same native VLAN
+* Expects all traffic in the Native VLAN to be untagged, meaning that it doesn't have a dot1q tag (If a frame does happen to have a dot1q tag, the switch will consider this as an error and will not forward it)
+* Assigned to an unused VLAN
+* Each frame is smaller since they're not tagged, which allows the device to send more frames per second
+* Networking devices will understand that untagged traffic belongs to the native VLAN, so there's no need to encapsulate them with dot1q tag

 ## Private VLAN